These are some of the best things to do around or on Lake Minnetonka for all seasons.

 Grab a Delicious Beer at Back Channel Brewing

 They say save the best for last, but we’re putting it first.
-One of our favorite breweries of all time, Back Channel brewery is hidden far west on the lake.
+One of our favorite breweries in the Twin Cities, Back Channel Brewing is hidden far west on the lake.
 It might be a bit of a drive, but it is well worth it.
 You can get there by boat or land.

 Back Channel specializes in small batch beers and imperial stouts.
 Our favorite is the Dublin Irish stout.
 We’ve driven 45-minutes out of the way just to have one.

 Their beers are always changing.
-You can even have a beer in a bowl – just try one for the insta.
+You can even have a beer in a bowl – just try one for Instagram.

 And their apparel is top-notch.
 High-quality soft shirts, glassware, boatware, and everything in between that will stand the test of time.